twerkmeister/tokenflood/README.md

 4. Assessing and choosing a hosted LLM provider before going into production with them.

 ### Example: Assessing the effects of prompt optimizations
-Here you can see an example of optimizing the prompt parameters for latency and throughput:
+Here is an example of exploring the effects of prompt parameters for latency and throughput:

 ![An example of trying to optimize the prompt style for latency and throughput](/images/self-hosted_combined.png)

+Each of the graphs depicts a different load scenario.
+Together they show the impact of hypothetical improvements to the prompt parameters.
+In the graphs, you can see the mean latency, and the 50th, 90th and 99th percentile latency.
 Starting with the base case scenario in the top left panel, we introduce two improvements:
 * Increasing the number of prefix tokens, e.g., by reordering parts of the prompt. (top right panel)
 * Reducing the number of output tokens, e.g., by changing the output format from verbose JSON to a custom DSL (bottom left panel)